paulovn/artifact-manager/README.md

 * `--delete-local`: when downloading, delete detected local artifacts that do not appear in the object list for the current branch.
 Otherwise they are left alone.
-* `--other-branch': when comparing artifacts, compare the current branch against another branch in the remote repo, instead of against the local files
+* `--other-branch`: when comparing artifacts, compare the current branch against another branch in the remote repo, instead of against the local files